×

 Diagnosis and Treatment

-• Oral glucose tolerance test: You are made to drink a glucose solution and your blood sugar is measured before and after you drink it.
+• Oral glucose tolerance test: You will consume a glucose solution, and your blood sugar levels will be tested both prior to and following the intake.
 The test also measures your hematocrit (red blood cell count).
-If the test sees a higher hematocrit after you drink the solution, it means that large volumes of fluid are moving to your intestines from your bloodstream.
+If the test shows a higher hematocrit after you drink the solution, it means that large volumes of fluid are moving to your intestines from your bloodstream.
 If your blood sugar drops 1 to 3 hours after this, it indicates late dumping syndrome.

 Treatment of dumping syndrome is usually through dietary changes.
 If these changes do not produce results, then you may need medication.
 Medicines may include:

-Doctors do not recommend medications in the long-term since they have side effects.
+Doctors do not recommend medications in the long term since they have side effects.
 Very rarely, another surgery may be suggested to fix dumping syndrome.
 These reconstruction surgeries may be:

 • Modifying or reconstructing a part of your stomach that is not working properly.